db48x/emularity/README.md

 # The Emulators #

-Currently works with two emulators:
+Currently works with three emulators:

 ## JSMESS ##